OpenWaterAnalytics/epanet-msx/Readme.md

 ## Building
-Note: as of right now the build doesn't work in Release mode, it only works in Debug mode.

 In order to build, it is easiest to have CMake (https://cmake.org/) installed.
 The easiest way to build quickly is to run the bash script titled "build.sh" from the root directory.
 If you can't run the bash file, the instructions will be below.